- Home

 Maintaining routines and family traditions as much as possible will help children and young people feel safe and secure.
 Sometimes you have to strike a balance between doing regular activities and coping with the effects of the cancer.

 - Think of things to do together that don’t require much energy.
-You could share reading a book aloud, watching a movie, or playing a board game.
+You could read a book aloud, watch a movie, or play a board game or a video game.

 - Ask a close friend or relative to coordinate all offers from friends and family to help out with household chores.
-This will give you more time with your family.
+To help coordinate offers of help, you may choose to use an app, such as Gather my Crew or KiteCrew.

 - Plan for “cancer-free” time with the family where you don’t focus on the illness but do fun things that allow you to laugh, joke and relax.